 “Word-of-mouth is very powerful because we trust family and friends much more than commercial sources of information,” Breda says.
 “The 4-step product challenge, similar to the notion to ‘go vegetarian for a week’, could help people to change their routines and develop new habits.”

 More effective than the word of a friend, though, is the ethos of vegetarianism.
 The NAVS states that participating in vegetarianism will “help people, animals and the earth”.

 “This is certainly true,” Breda says.
-“Medical research highlights the health problems associated with the excessive consumption of meat, so appealing to people’s egoistic values or self-interests is a good way to persuade people to reduce their meat consumption.”
+“Medical research highlights the health problems associated with the excessive consumption of meat.
+Appealing to people’s egoistic values or self-interests is a good way to persuade us to reduce our meat consumption.”

 “A key strategy for vegetarian brands is to emphasise the human connection with animals in order to grow their customer base.
 A similarly effective strategy is tapping into the wellness trend and a renewed interest in fitness, nutrition, organic lifestyles, and mental and physical wellbeing.”

 “Pro-environmental behaviour is linked to altruistic and biospheric values, which reflect a concern for animals, other people, the environment and an awareness of the costs or benefits of our choices to our ecosystems.”